 In the long run you’ll have to address all the factors outlined above.
 There’s also additional information in my eBook about how compromised gut function can lead to runaway inflammation.

-However if you’re itching to put the shackles on your immune system right now, with no delays, the best thing you can do is start taking this this NutraBio Zinc Gluconate supplement.
+However if you’re itching to put the shackles on your immune system right now, with no delays, the best thing you can do is start taking this MegaFood Zinc supplement.

 Well, zinc is the equivalent for inflammation.
 If you have no time whatsoever to formulate an acne master plan with loads of healthy foods carefully arranged by nutrition, and are looking for a good old fashioned miracle pill, then those two are the best.
 Zinc for inflammation, and vitamin E for preventing sebum oxidation.

 How does zinc work?
 Basically, it is responsible for directly constraining the immune system.
 You’ve got all the immune system chemicals and actors in place, constructed by proteins, calcium and iron, but zinc is responsible for controlling them.
 In other words, it does exactly what we acne-clearing enthusiasts need to do to prevent acne.
 According to one study, 54.1% of acne patients are deficient in zinc, and according to another, 31.2% enjoyed a reduction of two thirds or more when they took a supplement.

-The best zinc supplement money can buy is this NutraBio Zinc Gluconate.
+The best zinc supplement money can buy is this MegaFood Zinc.

 After using many different zinc supplements over the years, this one of the best I have ever stumbled upon.
 Why?
-It has no unhealthy fillers, with the only filler being the harmless rice flour.
-The zinc is in the form of zinc gluconate, which is well absorbed compared to conventional forms like zinc oxide.
-The pills are also tiny and easy to swallow.
+It has no unhealthy fillers, being completely free from corn flour and magnesium stearate.
+The zinc is derived from food and thus well-absorbed, and there’s even a bonus blend of healthy fruits and vegetables like broccoli and beetroot.